firasuke/DOTSLASHLINUX/content/post/2017-09-09-The-Linux-Kernel-Configuration-Guide-Part-10.md

 Choice:     built-in [*]

-Reason:     It's highly recommended that you include this option in your kernel.
+Reason:     It's highly recommended that you include this option in your kernel
-            As the help says, it's required by the Xorg server (although I doubt that).
+            as some say it's required by the Xorg server (although I doubt that).

             Exclude every other option listed beneath this option as you won't need